harrelfe/blogdown/content/home/teaching.md

 ![](/img/headers/bbrlogo.png)

-A free web course in introductory and intermediate biostatistics starts on September 27, 2019.
+A free web course in introductory and intermediate biostatistics starts on October 4, 2019.
 This course is offered about three Fridays per month probably from 10am-11am US Eastern Time.
 The course is live streamed on YouTube, and recorded for watching offline on YouTube channel [BBRcourse](https://www.youtube.com/channel/UC-o_ZZ0tuFUYn8e8rf-QURA).